 San Blas Islands (Guna Yala)

 The San Blas Islands (also known as Guna Yala) are an autonomous territory, home to the Guna indigenous community.
 The islands are an untouched paradise, offering pristine beaches, crystal clear waters, and an unforgettable cultural experience.
-You have to take a tour or guide to the San Blas Islands, because you have to have permission from the Guna people to visit their incredible territory.
+You have to take a tour or guide to the San Blas Islands, you cannot go by yourself, because you have to have permission from the Guna people to visit.
+You can either take a boat tour with one of the popular companies, like I did, or find yourself a local guide (this is what I’d recommend).

 Santa Catalina